-Density connectivity is a symmetric relation.
-Its restriction to density reachable points is reflexive.
-Also, it is clear that if an object p is density recheable from a core object o, then p is density connected to o.
+- Density connectivity is a symmetric relation. - Its restriction to density reachable points is reflexive. - If an object p is density recheable from a core object o, then p is density connected to o.

-- dbscan starts with an arbitrary point p and retrieves all points density-reachable from p with respect to the parameters ε and μ . - If p is a core point, this procedure yields a cluster relative to ε and μ . - If p is a border point, no points are density-reachable from p and dbscan visits the next point of the database.
+- dbscan starts with an arbitrary point p and retrieves all points density-reachable from p with respect to the parameters $\epsilon$ and $\mu$ . - If p is a core point, this procedure yields a cluster relative to $\epsilon$ and $\mu$ .
+If p is a border point, no points are density-reachable from p and dbscan visits the next point of the database. - Since we use global values for $\epsilon$ and $\mu$ , dbscan may merge two clusters into one cluster, if two clusters of different density are "close" to each other.

-- Since we use global values for ε and μ , dbscan may merge two clusters according to Definition on Slide 13 into one cluster, if two clusters of different density are "close" to each other. - Two sets of points having at least the density of the thinnest cluster will be separated from each other only if the distance between the two sets is larger than ε .
-Consequently, a recursive call of dbscan may be necessary for the detected clusters with a higher value for μ .
-This is, however, no disadvantage because the recursive application of dbscan yields an elegant and very efficient basic algorithm. - Furthermore, the recursive clustering of the points of a cluster is only necessary under conditions that can be easily detected.
+Two sets of points having at least the density of the thinnest cluster will be separated from each other only if the distance between the two sets is larger than $\epsilon$ .
+Thus, a recursive call of dbscan may be necessary for the detected clusters with a higher value for $\mu$ .